martinwoodward/covid-19-projects/readme.md

   - [Interactive dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6)
 - [nCoV2019 dataset](https://github.com/beoutbreakprepared/nCoV2019) - By the [Institute for Health Metrics and Evaluation](http://www.healthdata.org/) at the University of Washington.
   - [Dashboard](https://healthmap.org/covid-19/)
-- [corona-cli](https://github.com/AhmadAwais/corona-cli) - 🦠 Track the Coronavirus disease (COVID-19) in the command line.
-Worldwide for all countries, for one country, and the US States.

 ## Healthcare Toolkits